Installation

 Environment Variables

 DOCKER_HOSTSComma-separated Docker hosts using name=host format (supports unix://, tcp://, and ssh://).
-Defaults to local=unix:///var/run/docker.sock when unset.
+When unset, LogDeck auto-detects a local Docker or Podman socket.

 ADMIN_USERNAMEAdmin username for authentication.